 Standardized clinical reporting across sites

-This demonstrator of the EUCANCan project will implement the technologies and standards developed and implemented by WP2, WP3 and WP4 in real clinical cases by defining common data formats, standards and terminologies for the sharing of genomic oncology data.
+This demonstrator of the EUCANCan project implemented the technologies and standards developed and implemented by WP2, WP3 and WP4 in real clinical cases by defining common data formats, standards and terminologies for the sharing of genomic oncology data.

 Ethico-legal framework for clinical oncology data

-The overall strategy of the project is only possible with the appropriate ethical and legal advising from experts in the topic.
-MCG, UPV/EHU and HdAW have been involved in several genomic and clinical initiatives, such as ICGC, assuring the accomplishment of WP6 objectives, which aims at assessing the sharing of genomic and clinical data across borders.
-WP6 will connect with WPs 1 through 5, as it will be required to map and identify the data life cycle of the health data involved in the system and to identify ethico-legal considerations that arise in the data-sharing workflows.
-WP5 will serve as a direct use case for the development of prototype tools for legal compliance in research collaborations beyond human genome oncology.
+The overall strategy of the project was only possible with the appropriate ethical and legal advising from experts in the topic.
+MCG, UPV/EHU and HdAW were involved in several genomic and clinical initiatives, such as ICGC, assuring the accomplishment of WP6 objectives, which aimed at assessing the sharing of genomic and clinical data across borders.
+WP6 was connected with WPs 1 through 5, as it was required to map and identify the data life cycle of the health data involved in the system and to identify ethico-legal considerations that arose in the data-sharing workflows.
+WP5 served as a direct use case for the development of prototype tools for legal compliance in research collaborations beyond human genome oncology.

 Dissemination and Exploitation

-WP7 will help optimize the impact of the overall project by disseminating results to various target audiences and by supporting and guiding their uptake and use.
-Dedicated activities will streamline communication, facilitate networking, and pave the way to translating results into policy.
+WP7 helped optimize the impact of the overall project by disseminating results to various target audiences and by supporting and guiding their uptake and use.
+Dedicated activities streamlined communication, facilitate networking, and paved the way to translating results into policy.